Faculty and Staff

 The MMB program is an interdisciplinary program that has many faculty and staff from other departments at NC State.
 Collectively, NC State faculty have earned more than 100 National Science Foundation Career and Presidential Awards.

 Meaghan Nappo received her Master of Arts in History with a concentration in Public History from the University of North Carolina, Wilmington.
 After graduate school, she spent several years working at the University of Georgia, where she coordinated freshmen transition programs and a first-generation student scholarship.
 She then moved to Raleigh, N.C., to serve as director of the Joel Lane Museum House.
 Meaghan returned to higher education as the Coordinator of the Master of Microbial Biotechnology program in 2017.
 In 2021, Meaghan stepped in as the Interim Director of the program.
+Now, in 2022, Meaghan was named Associate Director of the Master of Microbial Biotechnology program.

 - B.A., History, University of North Carolina at Wilmington